-Before playing with techniques and styles, it is best to understand several of the principles that make abstract paintings stand out to an audience.
+Before playing with abstract painting techniques, it is best to understand several of the principles that make abstract paintings stand out to an audience.

 These can be broken down into three main areas: composition, colour and texture.